Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 - Never respond to messages from unfamiliar persons.

-- Never enter an area that charges for services without getting your parents’ permission first.
+- Never enter a website that charges for services without getting your parents’ permission first.

 - Never meet anyone face-to-face whom you only know online.